 Ultra Violet

-Ultra Violet is a series of beeswax sculptures depicting nectar-rich plant species favoured by pollinating insects.
-Rendered in blue–violet hues that reference the ultraviolet spectrum visible to bees, the works hold a double meaning: ultra as a measure of exceptional complexity in making, and violet as a signal system through which plants compete for survival.
+Ultra Violet is an ongoing series of beeswax sculptures depicting nectar-rich plant species favoured by pollinating insects.
+Rendered in intense blue-violet hues referencing the ultraviolet spectrum visible to bees, the works explore systems of attraction, signalling, and survival operating between plants and pollinators beyond the limits of human perception.

 Ultra Violet #1 (Globe Thistle)